How to Cook Eggplant

 How to Grill Eggplant

 Slice an unpeeled eggplant into rounds or planks.
 Preheat a grill to medium-high heat (450-500°F).
 Brush each side of the eggplant slices with oil and sprinkle with salt, if desired.
 Place on the grill grate and cook until browned, about 4 minutes per side.

-To roast eggplant halves, Slice the stem and bottom ends off an unpeeled eggplant, then slice in half lengthwise.
+How to roast eggplant halves: Slice the stem and bottom ends off an unpeeled eggplant, then slice in half lengthwise.
 With the tip of a knife, make diagonal cuts about 1/2-inch deep into the cut side of the eggplant.
 Brush the cut sides with oil, sprinkle with salt and place cut-side down on a parchment-lined baking sheet.
 Roast in a 400°F oven until the peel is shriveled and the eggplant is very tender, about 30 minutes.

-To roast eggplant cubes, dice an eggplant as noted above and toss the cubes with oil and salt in a large bowl.
+How to roast eggplant cubes: Dice an eggplant as noted above and toss the cubes with oil and salt in a large bowl.
 Roast on a parchment-lined baking sheet in a 400°F oven, flipping once halfway through, until tender and browned, 15 to 20 minutes.

 Dice an eggplant into cubes as directed above.
 Heat oil in a large skillet over medium-high heat until shimmering.
 Add the eggplant and cook without stirring until browned, 2 to 3 minutes .
 Stir, then continue to cook until tender.